 Let us guess?
 You can put together a winning autism program for your clients, but when it comes to running the business side of your ABA agency you have more than a few questions.
-We recently spoke to Gerald Lavarias, Clinical Director (and Entrepreneur) at Multilevel Applications and Positive Support Services (MAPSS).
-He suggested five (5) key business classes for ABA agency owners and/or managers.
+We spoke to Gerald Lavarias, Clinical Director (and Entrepreneur) at Multilevel Applications and Positive Support Services (MAPSS).
+He suggested five key business classes for ABA agency owners and/or managers.

-When you run multiple departments or need to get projects off the ground, planning and estimations on those plans are key; however, money and resources are much more involved with project management because you have to take into consideration locations, demographics, area of services, prediction analysis, etc. Courses about Project Management are key for those who are involved with making business decisions centered around new products or untapped resources.
+When you run multiple departments or need to get projects off the ground, planning and estimations on those plans are key; however, money and resources are much more involved with project management because you have to take into consideration locations, demographics, area of services, prediction analysis, etc. Courses about Project Management are key for ABA agency managers who are involved with making business decisions centered around new products or untapped resources.

 For BCBAs that are in leadership positions that directly manage employees I suggest reading books or joining webinars by other leaders (although non-ABA) such as John Maxwell, Dale Carnagie, Stephen Covey, Zig Ziglar, etc. Another good ABA author in this realm is Aubrey Daniels.